anon454/DepthReinforcedSPADE/README.md

 - `models/networks/`: defines the architecture of all models
 - `options/`: creates option lists using `argparse` package.
 More individuals are dynamically added in other files as well.
 Please see the section below.
 - `data/`: defines the class for loading images and label maps.

-## Options

-This code repo contains many options.
-Some options belong to only one specific model, and some options have different default values depending on other options.
-To address this, the `BaseOption` class dynamically loads and sets options depending on what model, network, and datasets are used.
-This is done by calling the static method `modify_commandline_options` of various classes.
-It takes in the`parser` of `argparse` package and modifies the list of options.
-For example, since COCO-stuff dataset contains a special label "unknown", when COCO-stuff dataset is used, it sets `--contain_dontcare_label` automatically at `data/coco_dataset.py`.
-You can take a look at `def gather_options()` of `options/base_options.py`, or `models/network/__init__.py` to get a sense of how this works.

 ## Acknowledgments